Snapchat Planets Order and Meaning Explained (2026)

-Snapchat, without a doubt, is the most popular social media app among Gen Z users.
-While the messaging app is already feature-packed, Snapchat Plus elevates the experience by regularly adding new features to its paid subscription, allowing you to change the app’s icon, view who rewatched your story, and mark people as best friends.
-To help you understand the latter, Snapchat Plus has a feature called Snapchat Friend Solar System, which assigns a planet to your close best friends.
+Snapchat is the most popular social media app among Gen Z users.
+While the messaging app is already feature-packed, Snapchat Plus elevates the experience by regularly adding new features to its paid subscription, one of which is allowing you to mark people as best friends.
+To make this easier, Snapchat Plus has a feature — Friend Solar System, which assigns a planet to each of your best friends in order.

 In this guide, we will help you understand what Snapchat Planets are, their order, their meanings, and more.
 We will also explain how to view your friend’s Snapchat solar system towards the end.